SIMION® Industry standard charged particle optics simulation software.

 Programmatically Defining Particle Sets (Advanced)

-You can also programatically build the beam definitions in the FLY2 file, like this:
+You can also programmatically build the beam definitions in the FLY2 file, like this:

 -- Use "for" loop to build the table passed to "particles".